vars1ty/HybridBar/README.md

   - While also being easy to use, beginner-friendly and straight-forward.
 - Always updated;
   - You can check the commits to see proof of this
+  - If there hasn't been any commits for over 2 weeks, then I have either died from caffeine or I ran out of ideas
 - Compatible with different monitors;
   - Specify the monitor to be used for each Hybrid config, read more in `FAQ`